gwpy/gwpy/CONTRIBUTING.md

     git checkout -b my-new-branch
     ```

--   Cake commits to that branch
+-   Make commits to that branch

 -   Push changes to your remote on gitlab.com